-Duration of loss - The average loss duration for the sub-terminals considered in the historic data set is approximately 8 hours, with the loss duration defined as the time taken for the system supply rate to return to its value at the time of the loss.
-This value is used for modelling purposes, given that a significantly shorter timescale would be unlikely to have a material impact on system pressures, whilst a significantly longer timescale would be considered a potential network emergency.
+Duration of loss; the average loss duration for the sub-terminals considered in the historic data set is approximately 8 hours, with the loss duration defined as the time taken for the system’s supply rate to return to its value at the time of the loss.
+This value is used for modelling purposes.
+A significantly shorter timescale would be unlikely to have a material impact on system pressures, whilst a significantly longer timescale would be considered a potential network emergency.